 Page’s weather and climate is similar to that of the Grand Canyon.
 It’s cold at night and in the winter, and super hot midday and in the summer.
 This will impact your decisions on what to wear in Arizona.

 Who doesn’t want to look Insta-perfect in their travel photos?
-Here’s best makeup for pictures!
+Here’s the best makeup for pictures!

-Antelope Canyon’s tight caverns make it incredibly claustrophobic in the heat, so make sure you dress super cool with shorts and a tank top (and closed-toed shoes so you don’t get stepped on).
+Antelope Canyon’s tight caverns make it incredibly claustrophobic in the heat, so make sure you dress super cool with shorts and a tank top (and closed-toed shoes so your feet don’t get stepped on).
 Even in the winter, you’ll want layers so you can peel them off as you go.

 Take a look at these comfortable and cute walking shoes for travel!